-For some members of Transeuropa Caravans this was a potentially life-changing experience they would like to see repeated.
-One conclusion therefore is that civil society organisations, EU institutions and other public authorities do have a huge pool of talent on which to draw and which they should try to keep active - not just in the run-up to a European election but on a more regular basis.
+CONCLUSIONS ON HOW TO SUPPORT EU MOBILE CITIZENS One conclusion of the Transeuropa Caravans is that civil society organisations, EU institutions and other public authorities do have a huge pool of talent on which to draw and which they should try to keep active - not just in the run-up to a European election but on a more regular basis.
 A useful practical exercise based on this project and others would be to create a resource on facilitation techniques to help bridge the gap between people's everyday concerns and Europe.
 These range from games to draw in passersby and test their knowledge, to "red lines" in the public place, picnics, street performances and film shows.

-Gadgets and performances we designed for the project can be expanded as ice-breakers to make contact with citizens in public.
+Gadgets and performances we designed for the project can be expanded as icebreakers to make contact with citizens in public.
 In the run-up to the European elections, sources of information on "Europe in your region" were one response to this need for Europe to be seen as less distant.
 There are also sources of EU-related information which people see all the time such as food labels and examples such as free roaming charges in the Union.
 All this, however, remains at a superficial level and does not explain how the decision-making process actually works or how EU funds arrive, through various stages, to the local neighbourhood.
 Nor does it explain how individuals and communities can influence the EU.
 To counteract many lies or misunderstandings about the EU, it is also necessary to have a good sense of the scope and limits of EU competence across different policy areas.
 There is a need for training not only with techniques but also with the content of engagement activities with the public, which requires a broad knowledge of European affairs and sources of information.
+Transeuropa Caravans learnings:

-Transeuropa Caravans recommend "To engage with the public about Europe, it is best to start off by avoiding the EU and asking about people's concerns and those of their community. it is necessary to keep an open mind, so as to attract questions from a wide range of political viewpoints which do not exclude anyone.
-It is only after listening to people that it is possible to explain how Europe is relevant to their everyday concerns - which remains, however, an incredibly hard thing to do".
+"To engage with the public about Europe, it is best to start off by avoiding the EU and asking about people's concerns and those of their community. it is necessary to keep an open mind, so as to attract questions from a wide range of political viewpoints which do not exclude anyone.
+It is only after listening to people that it is possible to explain how Europe is relevant to their everyday concerns".

 3.1.
-EUROPEAN ELECTIONS 2019
+EUROPEAN ELECTIONS 2019: WHAT NEXT?

 Planning and carrying out activities on the routes was made easier by the run-up to the EP elections, which this year benefitted from greater public awareness and interest, although to varying degrees this depended on the place.
 The Caravans were able to link with more large-scale and frequent events than would normally be the case on European topics and also to connect with local partners sharing a concern to take the opportunity of the elections to raise the profile of their issues.
 Ahead of the EU elections it was also easier to connect with the public with spontaneous actions in public spaces.
 Connections were also made with candidates for election to the European Parliament.
+The challenge now is how to keep up these efforts so that at the next European elections in 2024 turnout increases well beyond 50%.
 "The project has been a success so far in addressing these aims.
 In the run-up to the elections for the European Parliament, the arrival on a town square of a group of young activists was well received and it was a powerful visual reminder that the elections are European".
 Tony Venables, ECIT Foundation